 Medtronic has stopped the distribution and sale of the HVAD™ System as of June 3, 2021, and has notified physicians to cease new implants of the Medtronic HVAD™ System and transition to an alternative commercial LVAD for all future implants.
 Prophylactic explant of the HVAD™ System is not recommended at this time.

-The Medtronic HVAD System is indicated for hemodynamic support in adult and pediatric patients with advanced, refractory left ventricular heart failure and an appropriate body surface area; either as a Bridge to Cardiac Transplantation (BTT), myocardial recovery, or as Destination Therapy (DT) in patients for whom subsequent transplantation is not planned.
+The HVAD System is indicated for hemodynamic support in patients with advanced, refractory left ventricular heart failure; either as a Bridge to Cardiac Transplantation (BTT), myocardial recovery, or as Destination Therapy (DT) in patients for whom subsequent transplantation is not planned.

 The HVAD System is contraindicated in patients who cannot tolerate anticoagulation therapy.